nfb77/nfb77.github.io/README.md

   </div>

   <div class="bio-text">
         <p>I am an incoming <a href="https://gsas.harvard.edu/program/social-policy" class="plain-link" target="_blank">Sociology & Social Policy PhD</a> student at Harvard University.
-My current research focuses on the political economy of local housing policy in the United States, examining the relationship between financial speculation, liquidity, and inequality.</p>
+Broadly, my research investigates how various market structures and interventions effect economic inequalities at both the local and global scale.</p>

-        <p>Nicc’s current research focuses on the political economy of local housing policy in the United States, examining the relationship between financial speculation, liquidity, and inequality.
-Another strand of his work focuses on underdevelopment in the global south, utilizing nation-level heterogeneity in trade flows and macro-economic indicators to better understand post-colonial commodity dependence and natural resource exploitation in west Africa.</p>
+        <p>My current research focuses on the political economy of local housing policy in the United States, examining the relationship between financial speculation, liquidity, and inequality.
+Another strand of my work focuses on underdevelopment in the global south, utilizing nation-level heterogeneity in trade flows and macro-economic indicators to better understand post-colonial commodity dependence and natural resource exploitation in west Africa.</p>

           <p>I hold a BA in <a href="https://as.vanderbilt.edu/economics/" class="plain-link" target="_blank">Economics</a> and <a href="https://nfb77.github.io/Files/requirements-individually-designed-interdisciplinary-major.pdf" class="plain-link" target="_blank">Quantitative Social Science</a> (<a href="https://as.vanderbilt.edu/internal/policies/individually-designed-interdisciplinary-major.php" class="plain-link" target="_blank">interdisciplinary</a>) from <a href="https://www.vanderbilt.edu/" class="plain-link" target="_blank">Vanderbilt University</a>.
-Raised and educated in Nashville, Tennessee, Nicc has also lived in Boston, Chicago, Milan, and Uppsala.
-In his spare time, he is a pick-up basketball enthusiast and part-time 3-point specialist.</p>
+I was raised and educated in Nashville, Tennessee, but have also lived in Boston, Chicago, Milan, and Uppsala.
+In my spare time, he is a pick-up basketball enthusiast and part-time 3-point specialist.</p>

   </div>
 </div>